fluxendd/fluxend/README.md

 lint                           Run linter
 lint.fix                       Run linter and fix

-serve                          Run the project in development mode seed                           Seed the database about                          Show the project information optimize                       Optimize the project
+server                         Run the project in development mode seed                           Seed the database about                          Show the project information optimize                       Optimize the project